 - Antivirus tools know about the password "infected" and can use it to extract and scan the archive's contents.
 This action can cause unnecessary alarms and can prevent the sample from reaching the intended recipient.

-The classic problem with “infected” was outlined by Brian Baskin, who noticed that Gmail was blocking access to email attachments that contained malware zip’ed with that password.
+The classic problem with "infected" was outlined by Brian Baskin, who noticed that Gmail was blocking access to email attachments that contained malware zip'ed with that password.
 This behavior occurred due to the automated actions performed by the antivirus engine used by Google to scan email attachments.
+Google Drive appears to automatically try "infected" to scan password-protected zip files, and will flag them accordingly, stating "Sorry, this file is infected with a virus" and "Only the owner is allowed to download infected files."

 On the other hand, using the password "infected" is convenient when uploading the sample to third-party tools that know about this common practice.
 For instance, VirusTotal automatically tries this password when you upload a zip'ed file to this popular malware-researching site, as shown in the screenshot below.